There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 A fully grown black swallowtail caterpillar (Papilio polyxenes) has a green body striped with black and dotted with yellow.

 It is Black in its infancy and has a small, plump body that is black and marked with yellow and white.
-As the larvae age, they transform into a sort of bright green caterpillars with black and yellow stripes.
+As the larvae age, they transform into bright green caterpillars with black and yellow stripes.

 Caterpillars that will eventually become Black Swallowtail butterflies feature black and white saddle marks when they are younger.
-Because they look like bird droppings, this serves as a protection mechanism for the organism.
+Because they look like bird droppings, they serve as a protection mechanism for the organism.

-You will typically see them nibbling on green leaves, such as carrot leaves, parsley, and other types of green foliage.
+You will typically see them nibbling on green leaves, such as carrot leaves, parsley, and other green foliage.